smoli/AOC2024/Readme.md

 Watches for file changes in the days directory and reruns the tests.

 > This is a crude implementation and re-imports the solution module every time.
-> It therefore leaks memory.
+> as a new instance.
+It therefore leaks memory.

 ## Run a solution